-On January 31, 2020, the United Kingdom (UK) got officially separated from the EU after the public vote held in June 2016, which was in favour of this deal.
+On January 31, 2020, the United Kingdom (UK) got officially separated from the EU after the public vote held in June 2016, which was in favor of this deal.
 Thus, the UK is no more an EU member.
 The transitional period shall end on December 31, 2020, and after that, the UK will be out of the EU.
 The import and export terms for importation to an EU state from another EU state differ from those between an EU country and a non-EU country.
 But since the UK has ceased to be an EU member, the import and export terms have also changed significantly.

 October 5, 2020, marks the day when the UK tax authority changed its Brexit guidance for businesses on the value-added tax rules, which shall apply to goods entering Great Britain from outside the UK.

-Changes from January 2021 Onwards
+UK Import Duty: Changes from January 2021 Onwards

 The UK government will put forward a new model for the VAT (Value Added Tax) on goods that get imported to the UK from other European nations.
 As the UK is a non-EU country now, it shall treat goods being imported from EU-countries the same way it treats the goods from non-EU countries.
 The UK government has declared that after the transitional period, from January 2021 onwards, all imports and exports will be treated equally.